 To develop a high DC voltage, ten rectifier diodes (BY255 or equivalent), each shunted by a 1-mega-ohm resistor and 0.1µF capacitor, are used in each branch of the rectifier bridge connected across the high-voltage secondary.
 The same is indicated in Fig. 2 by a block for simplicity.
 The output is further passed through the standard bleeder and filter blocks to achieve the final EHT voltage output.

-Note that for suppressing the transient pulses generated due to sharp chopping of the primary sine wave, RC network of suitable rating is required across the high secondary voltage as shown in Fig. 2.
+Note that for suppressing the transient pulses generated due to sharp chopping of the primary sine wave, an RC network of suitable rating is required across the high secondary voltage as shown in Fig. 2.

 Construction and testing